 Table of Contents

 - Dark chocolate chips: For the most health benefits and convenience, I like to use melted dark chocolate chips (50% cocoa or higher) to cover the strawberries.
-I love how easy the chocolate chips are to melt and how the bitter sweet dark chocolate compliments the sweet juicy strawberries so nicely.
-You can also use dark chocolate from a bar, but you will have to chop it before melting.
+You can also use dark chocolate bars, but you will have to chop them before melting.
+Please avoid candy melts, as those actually do not contain any chocolate and often contain highly processed oils.

 - Walnuts: Chop the walnuts into small pieces and sprinkle over the strawberries once they’ve been dipped in the chocolate.
 You can also sub in other nuts as well such as finely chopped peanuts or almonds.